GiveMePseudonyms/Epidemic-Sim/README.md

 Below is a list of papers I have used to determine the efficacy of given prevention methods.
 This list will be updated as more data is used.

 ## Limitations
-The real world is chaotic and extremely difficult to accurately model.
+- The real world is chaotic and extremely difficult to accurately model.
 This model should be used for demonstration purposes.
+- This package is computationally expensive and where fast simulation times are important, has a maximum population size of approximately 100,000 and no more than 300,000.
+Larger populations significantly slow down the model.
+There are various code improvements that can increase the speed of the model which will be regularly tested and applied.